chetnashah/webconcepts/ios-work/swift/ClassInitializers.md

 *  convenience initializer must delegate to another initializer before assigning a value to any property (including properties defined by the same class).
 If it doesn’t, the new value the convenience initializer assigns will be overwritten by its own class’s designated initializer.

 * An initializer can’t call any instance methods, read the values of any instance properties, or refer to self as a value until after the first phase of initialization is complete.

+## Phase 1 (Populate memory of self and superclass memory)

+`Phase 1` means: Every stored property is assigned an initial value by the class that introduced it.

+1. A designated or convenience initializer is called on a class.

+2. Memory for a new instance of that class is allocated.
+The memory isn’t yet initialized.

+3. A designated initializer for that class confirms that all stored properties introduced by that class have a value.
+The memory for these stored properties is now initialized.

+4. The designated initializer hands off to a superclass initializer to perform the same task for its own stored properties.

+5. This continues up the class inheritance chain until the top of the chain is reached.

+6. Once the top of the chain is reached, and the final class in the chain has ensured that all of its stored properties have a value, the instance’s memory is considered to be fully initialized, and phase 1 is complete.

+## Phase 2 (self access allowed now)

+`Phase 2`: Every class is given opportunity to customize its stored proeprties.

+1. Working back down from the top of the chain, each designated initializer in the chain has the option to customize the instance further.
+Initializers are now able to access self and can modify its properties, call its instance methods, and so on.

+2. Finally, any convenience initializers in the chain have the option to customize the instance and to work with self.

+## Override initializer

+**NOte** - In Swift initializers are not inherited for subclasses by default (if subclass provides an initializer), otherwise if subclass does not provide.
+If you want to provide the same initializer for a subclass that the parent class already has, you have to use the override keyword.